EdwaRen/eddieren.me/README.md

 # Features

-This website was purposefully built to emulate the look of the 'Finder' program in Apple's MacBook computers.
+This website was purposefully built to emulate the look of the 'Finder' program in Apple's Macbook computers.
 In doing so, I envisioned to construct a unique, friendly, and familiar website that does not implement the similar and overdone UI interfaces on many sites today.
 Some notable features are listed below

 ## Draggable